brillout/wildcard-api/readme.md

    The Wildcard client works in the browser as well as on Node.js with seamless support for server-side rendering.

-Wildcard is an ideal tool for rapid protoyping:
+Wildcard's simplicity is ideal to quickly deliver a protoype:
-Write the couple of data queries (SQL/ORM/NoSQL) your prototype needs, wrap them in endpoint functions, and you're good to go.
+Write the couple of SQL/ORM/NoSQL queries your prototype's frontend needs, wrap them in endpoint functions, and you're good to go.

+The structureless nature of a custom API is a great fit for rapid prototyping whereas the rigid structure of a generic API's schema and permission rules gets in the way of evolving your prototype.

 That said, a custom API (and thus Wildcard) is not suitable for:
  - Third party clients.
 (A generic API is inherently required.)
  - Large applications with a frontend development decoupled from API development.

-We explore the use cases for different kind of APIs at [Wildcard API vs GraphQL/RESTful API](/docs/usage-manual.md#wildcard-api-vs-graphqlrestful-api) and
+We explore all kinds of different use cases at
+[Wildcard API vs GraphQL/RESTful API](/docs/usage-manual.md#wildcard-api-vs-graphqlrestful-api)
+and
 [Custom API vs Generic API](/docs/usage-manual.md#custom-api-vs-generic-api)